brianglass/anastasis/files/weekday_vespers4.md

 I weep bitterly and look downcast as I consider the fearful reckoning of accounts, for from my works I have not gained the beginnings of a small defence, wretch that I am.
 Therefore, before the hidden end of life overtakes me, before the sickle, before death, before judgement, before I am to embark on the paths to the unquenchable fire and the exterior darkness, where that worm is found that devours those who offend, I implore you, pure Lady, give me release from faults and great mercy.

 As higher than all creatures you have truly become the cherubim Throne, for in you the divine Word dwelt willingly to refashion our form, and he came forth from you bearing flesh, as he is compassionate he accepted cross and passion for our sake, and as God granted Resurrection.
-Therefore as it transformed our condemned nature to the Creator, with thanksgiving we cry to you, Â‘By your prayers grant us pardon of faults and GodÂ’s mercyÂ’.
+Therefore as it transformed our condemned nature to the Creator, with thanksgiving we cry to you, ‘By your prayers grant us pardon of faults and God’s mercy’.

-Â‘The streams of weeping from my eyes, my Son so dearly loved, time will never have the strength to dry up whollyÂ’ cried the Pure Virgin in her grief, Â‘for you are the light that never sets, who enlighten by giving light, through whom the great lights of heaven were fixed in place and the universe was given being.
+‘The streams of weeping from my eyes, my Son so dearly loved, time will never have the strength to dry up wholly’ cried the Pure Virgin in her grief, ‘for you are the light that never sets, who enlighten by giving light, through whom the great lights of heaven were fixed in place and the universe was given being.
 What does it mean to me to see the sun now my light has set?
 My sweet light, the enlightenment of my face, how have you been put out?
-But I will wipe the pupils of your eyes with the streams of my tearsÂ’.
+But I will wipe the pupils of your eyes with the streams of my tears’.

 Glory.
 Both now.

 **Cross-Theotokion.
 Same melody.**

-When the Ewe-lamb saw her Lamb hastening to the slaughter, she followed eagerly, crying out to him, Â‘Where are you going, my sweetest child?
+When the Ewe-lamb saw her Lamb hastening to the slaughter, she followed eagerly, crying out to him, ‘Where are you going, my sweetest child?
 For whose sake, my Christ, beloved Jesu, sinless and most merciful Lord, are you tirelessly running this course?
-Give a word to your servant, my Son so dearly loved, do not in silence disregard me, who awesomely gave you birth, compassionate God, Giver of life, who grant the world your great mercyÂ’.
+Give a word to your servant, my Son so dearly loved, do not in silence disregard me, who awesomely gave you birth, compassionate God, Giver of life, who grant the world your great mercy’.

 ****